mbridak/not1mm/README.md

 ## Changes of note

+- [23-5-22] Worked on n1mm contactinfo packets.
+Reduced network beaconing from 100 miliseconds to 10 seconds, Unless the radio state changes.
 - [23-5-20] Got n1mm RadioInfo posting.
 - [23-5-19] Added a version check at startup.
 Starting work on N1MM packet broadcasts.
 Corrected flrig return value of bandwidth.
 Changed get Next/Prev bandmap spot to Arrow Up/Down.
 - [23-5-18] ReInit rigctld CAT when it goes offline and back.